Racing to King George Falls 💦

 May is the moment.

-This is Your Moment.
+The campaign is called This is Your Moment.

-We spent countless hours debating what that moment should be.
+And we spent countless hours debating what that moment should be.

 Which locations?